 - Dropbox has more than 500 million registered users.

 - Over 200,000 businesses and organizations are using Dropbox Business.

 - Over 3.3 billion sharing connections have been created with Dropbox.

 - People save 1.2 billion files to Dropbox every 24 hours.

-- Dropbox is supported in 20 languages with users in over 200 countries.
+- Dropbox is supported in 20 languages with users in over 200 countries and territories.